YaleDHLab/2018-03-12-YUL/index.md

 <p id="requirements">
   <strong>Requirements:</strong> Participants must bring a laptop with a
   Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
-They should have a few specific software packages installed (listed
+We will install a few specific software packages (listed
-  <a href="#setup">below</a>).
+  <a href="#setup">below</a>) together on Day 1.
 They are also required to abide by
   {% if page.carpentry == "swc" %}
   Software Carpentry's
   {% elsif page.carpentry == "dc" %}